AitchisonLab/DeleteomeTools/README.md

 library(devtools)  # or library(remotes)
 install_github("AitchisonLab/DeleteomeTools")
 ```
-Users can overwrite a previous installation using
+If needed, users can overwrite a previous installation using
 ```
 install_github("AitchisonLab/DeleteomeTools", force = T)
 ```